-Fleiss's essay clearly documented that the origin of circumcision started in this country as a means to punish children for masturbating (both boys and girls), and were soon claiming that circumcision cured everything from bed-wetting to insanity.
+Fleiss's essay clearly documented that the origin of circumcision started in this country as a means to punish children for playing with yourself, spanking the monkey (both boys and girls), and were soon claiming that circumcision cured everything from bed-wetting to insanity.
 This practice was successfully evangelized shortly after the turn of the century, most notably by the great quack Dr. Kellogg, co-inventor (but not manufacturer) of Corn Flakes (Dr. Kellogg actually took his brother to court to try prevent him from selling them, since they had small amounts of sugar, which Dr. Kellogg said was poisonous).
-Dr. Kellogg was famous for dissolving the clitorises "with pure carbolic acid" of girls who were caught masturbating.
+Dr. Kellogg was famous for dissolving the clitorises "with pure carbolic acid" of girls who were caught playing with yourself, spanking the monkey.
 For boys, radical circumcision was fitting punishment for the same crime.
-For both genders, he advocated the procedure with no anesthesia, making it as painful as possible, saying the pain had "a salutory effect upon the mind", since children would forever associate masturbation and sex itself with the memory and pain of their circumcision.
+For both genders, he advocated the procedure with no anesthesia, making it as painful as possible, saying the pain had "a salutory effect upon the mind", since children would forever associate self-gratification and sex itself with the memory and pain of their circumcision.
 Yes, female circumcision was practiced in our country, by the same opinion leaders who popularized male circumcision, and for the same reason (not reasons).
 You see, Dr. Kellogg thought sex was unhealthy in every way, and advocated it for procreation -- only -- ever.
-It was also clear that without either a clitoris or foreskin, masturbation would be difficult, and quite possibly painful.
+It was also clear that without either a clitoris or foreskin, self-gratification would be difficult, and quite possibly painful.
 Dr. Kellogg, the world's most successful advocate of circumcision, also kept his own foreskin his whole life.

 Here are some highlights from John Harvey Kellogg's book, "Plain Facts for old and young: embracing the natural history and hygiene of organic life", pub.
 1877.
 These are quoted from the circumstitions web page on Kellogg.
 Please remember that you are witnessing the birth of a long tradition of medical quackery and compulsion surrounding circumcision, the effects of which are still very much with us today, no less illegitimately: